parksw3/COVID19-Korea/README.md

 ### Sheet 5: Cumulative number of cases by age group (based on the official press releases)

 ### Sheet 6: Confirmed death

+### Sheet 7: Discharged

+* decided to keep track of them in a separate sheet because case numbers are missing for some of them

 # Summary figures